P5vc/ServerConfigurations/README.md

 # Server Configurations

-A framework to set up, configure, and maintain all Priveasy servers, for maximum transparency.
+A framework to set up, configure, and maintain all Priveasy servers, for maximum transparency

 ------------